 Create a new page

-- Click the Create dropdown menu and select Website page or Landing page.
+- In the upper right, click the Create dropdown menu and select Website page or Landing page.

 Edit an existing page